borisruf/carbon-footprint-modeling-tool/README.md

   - "Copy JSON" downloads the scenario with a new random identifier to your computer
   - "Make URL" encodes the scenario within a URL you can use to share publicly publish it

-#### 2. Create a new scenario (advanced)
+#### 2. Create a new scenario from scratch (advanced)
-Create a new JSON file following the data scheme.
+Create a new JSON file following the [data scheme](https://raw.githubusercontent.com/borisruf/carbon-footprint-modeling-tool/main/images/class_diagram.png).
 For example:
 ```json
 {
   "title": "Mobility",